utdata/icj-cli-tools/lectures/bash/looking-at-files.md

 `$ cat data.csv > file01.csv`

 What you've done is take the contents of data.csv, printed the contents and then redirected that content into another file called file01.csv.
-Since that didn't exists already, it was created on the fly.
+Since that didn't exist already, it was created on the fly.

 If I wanted to take two files, `file01.csv` and `file02.csv`, and then combine them into a single file on your computer, it would look like this.
 (You don't have to do these commands, just understand them.):